xames3/smart/docs/source/projects/slowtorch.rst

 -------------------------------------------------------------------------------

-With some of my neural network modules in place, I moved on to building my Optimiser which presented another challenge.
+With some of my neural network modules in place, I moved on to building my optimiser, which presented another challenge.
 PyTorch's optimisers are elegant and efficient, but I wanted to understand their mechanics.
-I implemented a simple optimiser, manually updating parameters step by step.
-So I wrote a basic
-|storch.optim.Optimiser|_ class that took a list of parameters and a learning
-rate, and it had an ``.step()`` method that updated the parameters based on their gradients.
+I implemented a simple optimiser, manually updating its parameters step by step.
+Once I was happy with my optimiser, I wrote a basic |storch.optim.Optimiser|_ class that took a list of parameters and a learning rate, and it had an ``.step()`` method that updated the parameters based on their gradients.

 .. code-block:: python
     :caption: :octicon:`file-code` `slowtorch/optim/optimiser.py`_